OSINTELProject/Rblogdown/content/Daily Rundown/blog-9.md

 [See here for a decent repository of events for Iran in April.](https://www.globalsecurity.org/wmd/library/news/iran/2021/index_04.htm) Apologies on sourcing this but there wasn't any specific events highlighted within this post.

 For a timeline of events I have some sources compiled [here](https://hackmd.io/m-mAdA5MRbGAkaXLDEqeRA) as well.

+For recent things see Reuters [here](https://www.reuters.com/article/iran-nuclear-china-int/parties-to-iran-nuclear-talks-see-progress-despite-clash-on-sanctions-idUSKBN2BW17F), Juan Cole [here](https://www.juancole.com/2021/04/understand-indirect-chauvin.html, and John McLaughlin [here](https://www.thecipherbrief.com/column/cipher-brief-expert-view/on-nuclear-iran-and-north-korea-are-a-package-deal).

+Juan Cole is a Middle East historian that was part of reconstruction efforts in Iraq post 2003 for the CPA.
+Generally, pretty left leaning but insightful in analysis.

+McLaughlin was DCI for a couple months in 04 and now teaches at John Hopkins and writes for CipherBrief.
+CipherBrief is a retired spies mouthpiece.
+Basically where you go to pasture after politics forces an early exit or you retire due to old age.
+Information level of world  events is always high but motives for their views is always suspect.
+You also have to pay for premium stuff (paywalls are evil).